phil-opp/blog_os/blog/content/edition-3/posts/01-minimal-kernel/index.md

 <!-- toc -->

 ## Introduction
+Kernels are the heart of an operating system.
+They provide all the fundamental building blocks that are required for building higher-level programs.
+Typical building blocks are threads, files, heap memory, timers, or sockets.
+Other important tasks of a kernel are the isolation of different programs and the multiplexing of resources.

-To write an operating system kernel, we need code that does not depend on any operating system features.
+When writing an operating system kernel, we need to provide all of these building blocks ourselves.
-So we can't use threads, files, heap memory, the network, random numbers, standard output, or any other features requiring OS abstractions or specific hardware.
-Which makes sense, since we're trying to write our own OS and our own drivers.

-While this means that we can't use most of the [Rust standard library], there are still a lot of Rust features that we _can_ use.
+This means that we can't use most of the [Rust standard library].
+However, there are still a lot of Rust features that we _can_ use.
 For example, we can use [iterators], [closures], [pattern matching], [`Option`] and [`Result`], [string formatting], and of course the [ownership system].
-These features make it possible to write a kernel in a very expressive, high level way without worrying about [undefined behavior] or [memory safety].
+These features make it possible to write a kernel in a very expressive, high level way and worry less about [undefined behavior] or [memory safety].

 [`Option`]: https://doc.rust-lang.org/core/option/
 [`Result`]: https://doc.rust-lang.org/core/result/